 Personal property tax (also known as car tax) is a tax on tangible property - i.e., property that can be touched and moved, such as a car or piece of equipment.
 It is an "ad valorem" tax, meaning that the tax amount is set according to the value of the property.
 A higher-valued property pays more tax than a lower-valued property.

 Items Subject to the Personal Property Tax

 Prince William County's personal property tax is assessed annually, as of January 1, for the following:

-NOTE: The personal property tax applies to any vehicle normally garaged or parked in the County, even if it is registered in another state.
-Virginia law also makes vehicles with an active Virginia registration taxable in the Virginia municipality where it is registered, even if the vehicle is garaged or parked in another state.
+Virginia law makes vehicles with an active Virginia registration taxable in the municipality where the vehicle is registered - even if the vehicle is garaged or parked in another state.